ChenS676/Universal-MP/GRAND_LP_chen/README.md

 - [ ] 5. citation2
     - default parameter commented, no reason why
-    - what to do
+    - what to do -  uncomment

 # How to choose hyperparameter for citation2, vessel
     - I have an over-completed solution to calc the graph statistic with corresponding downsampling rate.
-    - While in the same time, just use
+    - While in the same time, just use parameter of ddi, it has until now the best performance.
     - for them we set the beltrami as False first #TODO beltrami true

+# Report data statistic in paper draft

 Running Command:
 ```